Dalai Beldiri: Critical reception

 The Record determined that "Kuvezin's mixture of original and traditional Tuvan music includes some notable Japanese, aboriginal and 'worldbeat' influences that enlivens the music."
 The Chicago Tribune concluded that the trio "actually heightens the extraordinary sound of its music with tasteful, imaginative doses of Western drums, guitars and other electric instruments."
 Miami New Times praised "Charash Karaa", and advised: "Think of a Tibetan monk crooning Bacharach at a karaoke bar in Kabul, and you come within spitting distance of this wonderful and oddly touching slab of sheer testosterone."
+The Plain Dealer deemed Dalai Beldiri the 10th best album of 1999.

 AllMusic wrote that the album "offers a dynamic take on traditional Tuvan instrumentals and vocalizations."
-The Plain Dealer deemed it the 10th best album of 1999.
 In 2008, The Observer listed Dalai Beldiri as one of the 50 "Essential CDs from Around the World".